learn-co-curriculum/react-information-flow-code-along/README.md

 }
 ```

-But we are going to want to run this `changeColor()` method when either `Child`
+Because we are going to want to run this `changeColor()` method when either `Child`
-component is clicked.
-So we are going to pass this state changing function _as a
+component is clicked, we are going to pass this state changing function _as a
 prop_ to both `Child` components.

 ```jsx